-Mayda B. Castano
+Mayda B. Castano 64 years old Filipino

 Born on 07 July 1959, has a degree in Business Administration from the University of the East.
 Started with PPI as an in-house broker in 2003.
 Prior to being promoted to Vice President - Operations in June 2022, Ms. Castano was the Head of Sales and Documentation of PPI.
 She has held various jobs with other property companies as a real estate broker and in sales documentation.